This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - First and foremost, to get clean you need to stop using and cut ties with anyone that enables your addictive behavior.

 - Seek out help from a therapist, doctor or a treatment center to taper off drug use and cope with withdrawal symptoms.
+The controversial botanical substance kratom is also sometimes used to fight opioid addiction and help with withdrawal.

 - Strongly consider joining a program for recovery, which most experts believe should be priority No. 1.
 Programs typically start with detox and are followed by a treatment program with a therapist, supplemented by participation in a recovery support group.
 Some programs emphasis “the 12 steps to recovery.”